tdd-playground/react/README.md

 - Set Initial State
 - Simulate clicking a button that increments counter
 - Check to see if a particular function was called

+Use unique attributes, such as data-test to find components rather than id, name etc.
+  --> Enzyme selectors - attribute selector

+"Strip trailing spaces on save" --> When you save indent will be removed on blank lines.